 SkyCell’s shipping containers are designed specifically for the pharmaceutical industry, made of recycled materials and contain temperature barriers to protect the most sensitive medicines.
 SkyCell simplifies operations and prevents theft with its SECURE platform, and these capabilities have only been amplified since the company moved its entire infrastructure to a decentralized blockchain platform.

 Location: London, England

-To give consumers a better idea of their business's practices, Provenance retailers can document the origination of their products and showcase their supply chains on a ledger.
+Provenance uses blockchain to increase transparency in the retail industry.
+In order to give consumers a better idea of its business practices, Provenance encourages retailers to document the origination of their products and showcase their supply chains on a ledger.
 Provenance’s goal in using blockchain is to hold retailers accountable while helping members make higher-quality, more trustable products.